freedomotic/fd-developer-manual/docs/source/plugins/security.rst

 Freedomotic uses `Apache Shiro <https://shiro.apache.org/>`_, a Java security framework, to manage authentication and authorization.

 This tool is very flexible and offers many other features as cryptography and session management.
+Also it's very easy to configure and use.

+All the classes are accessible from `this folder <https://github.com/freedomotic/freedomotic/tree/master/framework/freedomotic-core/src/main/java/com/freedomotic/security>`_.

+Currently we adopt Apache Shiro v1.3.2

 Authentication
 --------------

+The class `UserRealm <https://github.com/freedomotic/freedomotic/blob/master/framework/freedomotic-core/src/main/java/com/freedomotic/security/UserRealm.java>`_ makes the work.
 All users' data are stored in *users.xml* file located into *config* folder.

 .. code:: xml